theobald-software/theobald-software.github.io/content/_en/ecs-core/prerequisites-and-installation/ecscore-deployment.md

 title: Deployment
 description: Deployment
 product: ecs-core
-parent: voraussetzungen-und-installation
+parent: prerequisites-and-installation
 permalink: /:collection/:path
 weight: 3
-lang: de_DE
+lang: en_GB
-old_url: /ECS-Core-DE/default.aspx?pageid=deployment
 ---

-Der Deployment Manager installiert die Administration-Oberfläche für die Verwaltung (z.B.
-SAP-Verbindung, Azure Relay, Web Services) von ECS Core.
+The Deployment Manager installs the administration interface for the administration (e.g. SAP connection, Azure Relay, Web Services) of ECS Core.
-Darunter versteht man die Einrichtung der IIS-Webseiten und der verbundenen Ressourcen wie Datenbank für die konfigurierbaren ECS Core Einstellung wie Zugriffs- und Verbindungs-Einstellungen.

-**Voraussetzungen**

-Folgende IIS-Komponenten werden zwingend zur Ausführung benötigt:
+This is the setup of the IIS web pages and the associated resources such as database for the configurable ECS Core settings such as access and connection settings.

+**Prerequisites**

+The following IIS components are required for execution:

-*Common HTTP-Features*
+*Common HTTP Features*
 - HTTP Redirection

-*Security*
+* Security*
 - Basic Authentication
-- Windows Authentication
+- Windows authentication

-*Application Development*
+*Application development*
 - ASP.NET 4.7
 - ISAPI Extension
 - ISAPI Filters